About this listing

-I'm a guy with a spare bedroom in a house at the intersection of I-15 and I-80.
-Half block from train stop that connects to downtown, airport, and the U of Utah.
+I'm a guy with a spare bedroom in a house at the intersection of I-15 and I-80, the Crossroads of the West.
+I like to take people skiing, biking, and desert rambling with my friends.
+I also like to help people find housing in SLC.
+My place is a half block from a train stop that connects to downtown, the airport, and the U of Utah in minutes.
 1.5 miles from city center.
 30 minutes to the ski resorts.
 Very walkable.
-Ski Utah!

 The space is mostly unique for its location on the light rail line, proximity to downtown and U of Utah, and easy access to I-80 and I-15.
 This makes it a nice convenient stop for travelers, revelers, adventurers, skiiers, and business trippers.

 The house is a block within the southern end of the downtown district, so there is alot of excellent stuff within short walking distance.
 (I'm about 1 mile from the center of downtown).
 If you hop on Trax (light rail train), you can take any of the 3 trains, (every 5 minutes) and you're downtown central in 7 minutes.
 The house is a half block from a stop on the train system.

 University of Utah is 12 minutes away by train or automobile.

 Salt Lake Community College is 1 mile away, 6 minutes by bus.

 My neighbor and I just built a treehouse in the tree between our houses.
 We call it the Sky Deck.
 You are welcome to go up there.
 Its of course very relaxing up there.
 See pictures.